AuthBricks

 }

-creds, err := app.CreateOrUpdateCredentials(context.Background(), credentialsConfig)
+creds, err := c.CreateOrUpdateCredentials(context.Background(), credentialsConfig)

 if err != nil {